ozgebuyuktorunanka/e-commerce-project/system-diagrams.md

 ### Description:
 This diagram provides an overview of the API endpoints available in the application, categorized by functionality.
 Each endpoint is clearly defined, indicating the HTTP methods and paths.

----

-### Final Notes
-- Ensure that the diagrams are updated to reflect any changes in your system architecture or workflows.
-- Consider adding additional sections for future enhancements, deployment strategies, or specific technologies used in your stack.